 Spatial Epidemiology and Disease Ecology

 The Geographic Information Science and Spatial Epidemiology (GISSA) lab is located in the College of Veterinary Medicine, at the University of Illinois.
-The mission of GISSA is to improve the health of people, animals and the environment through scientific enquiry that identifies the causes of health disparities across time and locations.
+The mission of GISSA is to improve the health of people, animals and the environment through scientific inquiry that identifies the causes of health disparities across time and locations.
 We use maps, data synthesis, statistical methods, and spatio-temporal models to reveal important patterns, forecast future conditions, and develop actionable knowledge to inform policies and methods to reduce illnesses and ensure a health environment.

 What we do: